SkyrimScripting/Packages/README.md

 # Skyrim Packages (`xmake` and `vcpkg`)

-> _Note: most packages are only available thru xmake at this time_
+> _Note: packages are only available thru xmake at this time_

 ## xmake